ttttvvvv/FS-Systems-Website/README.md

 This is a copyrighted website with my code,

-feel free to copy but change the pics
+feel free to copy but change the pics and names

 :))